OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 ## Next time…

 The next post (part 2) will be the first of four posts intended to help folks to re-evaluate the way they view and assess safety within complex IT systems.
 We’ll start to imagine what a safer software architecture, delivery process, and development culture might look like.
 We'll begin by exploring the nature of failure within complex systems, before moving on to discuss the concepts of resilience, robustness and loose-coupling.

+We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>